nrwl/nx/docs/shared/recipes/add-stack/add-svelte.md

 {% /tab %}
 {% /tabs %}

+{% callout type="note" title="Keep Nx Package Versions In Sync" %}
+Make sure to install the `@nx/vite` and `@nx/js` versions that matches the version of `nx` in your repository.
+If the version numbers get out of sync, you can encounter some difficult to debug errors.
+{% /callout %}

 ## Create the application

 Before we start to create our application, let's remove the React application that was created for us.